jpalmieri/professional_site/content/post/switching-to-hugo.md

 ] # overrides the site-wide open graph image
 +++

-I decided to from Ruby-based static site generation to [Hugo](https://gohugo.io/).
+I decided to switch from Ruby-based static site generation to [Hugo](https://gohugo.io/).

 # A little background